danielstocks/lizard/BACKLOG.md

 ## Epic: Core Game
 - Implement "Secret State" - player hands.
-- Deal with lizard as trump card  => Player decides trump
+- Deal with lizard as trump card => Draw another card.
 - Deal with snake as trump card => No trum card
 - Q: if lizard is played first, does the second card dictate forced suit?